-16-16.20-R. Sight Distance
+16-14.20-R. Sight Distance

-All subdivision streets must comply with AASHTO have a minimum-sight distance of at least 200 feetstandards.
+All subdivision streets must comply with AASHTO sight distance standards.

-16-16.20-S. Intersection Design
+16-14.20-S. Intersection Design

 Subdivision intersections may not be designed in such a manner as to create a traffic hazard.
-A minimum of 150 feet clear sSight distance must be provided at all intersections in accordance with AASHTO standards and criteriain each direction from the intersection must be provided.
-Where a subdivision street enters an existing major principal or minor arterial, a minimum of 250 feet sight distance in each direction must be maintained.
+Sight distance must be provided at all intersections in accordance with AASHTO standards and criteria.
 If, due to other restrictions, this minimum sight distance cannot be maintained, the applicant must, at the applicant's expense, provide adequate traffic-control devices or other physical improvements subject to the approval and installation by the city.

-16-16.20-T. Access Management
+16-14.20-T. Access Management

-The following standards apply to all subdivisions and all projects requiring a land development permit where the primary access is from a state or federal highway or an arterial classified as a major, minor or residential arterial or collector street.
+The following standards apply to all subdivisions and all projects requiring a land development permit where the primary access is from a state or federal highway or an arterial or collector street.
 These standards apply unless a more restrictive standard is required by the state department of transportation:

-- Commercial or office properties may be required, based on site conditions as determined by the community development director, to provide cross-access drive and access-to allow motorized and nonmotorized circulation between sites.
+- Commercial or office properties may be required, based on site conditions as determined by the community development director, to provide cross-access to allow motorized and nonmotorized circulation between sites.
 Motorized cross-access is not required between nonresidential uses and single-family uses. - 2.
-Joint driveways, cross-access easements and pedestrian nonmotorized transportation access must be established wherever feasible along an major or minor arterial or collector street.
+Joint driveways, cross-access easements and nonmotorized transportation access must be established wherever feasible along an arterial or collector street.
 The building site must incorporate the following: - a.
 Continuous service drives or cross-access corridors extending the entire length of each block served to provide for driveway separation of at least 1,000 feet of linear street frontage. - b.
 A design speed of 10 miles per hour and a 2-way travel aisle width of 24 feet to accommodate automobiles, service vehicles, and loading vehicles. - c.
 Stub-outs and other design features to indicate that abutting properties may be connected to provide cross-access via a service drive. - 3.
-The community development director may reduce the required separation distance of access points where they prove impractical, provided all of the following requirements are met:
+The community development director may reduce the required separation distance of access points where they prove impractical, provided all of the following requirements are met: - a.

-- a.
 Joint access driveways and cross-access easements are provided in accordance with this section. - b.
-The site plan incorporates a unified vehicular and pedestrian motorized and nonmotorized transportation access and circulation system in accordance with this section. - c.
+The site plan incorporates a unified motorized and nonmotorized transportation access and circulation system in accordance with this section. - c.
 The property owner must enter into a written agreement with the city, recorded with the deed, that pre-existing connections on the site that do not meet the requirements of this section will be closed and eliminated after construction of each side of the joint use driveway. - 4.
 All developments must have access to a public right-of-way.
 The number of access points must be as follows:

-Type of Development Minimum Access Points Type of Primary Street Access Residential, under 75 units 1 Residential arterial or collector Residential, 76 to 150 units 2 Residential arterial or connector Residential, 151 to 300 3 Collector Residential, over 300 units 4 Collector Nonresidential, less than 300 required 1 Collector parking spaces Nonresidential, 300 to 999 required 2 A. Major or minor aArterial or collector parking spaces Nonresidential, 1,000 or more required 2 or more as determined b.
-Major or minor a A rterial or collector parking spaces by the department
+Type of Development Minimum Access Points

+Residential, under 75 units 1

+Residential, 76 to 150 units 2

+Residential, 151 to 300 3

+Residential, over 300 units 4

+Nonresidential, less than 300 required parking spaces 1

+Nonresidential, 300 to 999 required parking spaces 2

+Nonresidential, 1,000 or more required parking spaces 2 or more as determined

+by the department

-5. The separation of access points on an major or minor arterial or collector street must be determined by the speed limit of the road with the following minimum spacing requirements:
+The separation of access points on an arterial or collector street must be determined by the speed limit of the road with the following minimum spacing requirements: